ramonmarrero/katacoda-scenarios/aws-cdk-intro/step2.md

 Provide the Access Key and Secret Key from an AWS user previously created.

-Provide a AWS region. e.g. eu-central-1
+Provide an AWS region. e.g. eu-central-1

 You can find a list of AWS regions listed [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).